mtruel/projet_NN/doc/source/NN2.rst

   :class: no-scaled-link
   :alt: score examples

-  Example of scores repartition for polygons of 7 nodes.
+  Example of scores distribution for polygons of 7 nodes.
 We can see the 4 nodes placed by gmsh.

 NN2 will have to return this list of scores on its own once trained given the coordinates of the grid points inside the polygon and the number of inner nodes.